Mictronics/readsb/README.md

 It is designed to build as a Debian package.

-## Building under jessie or stretch
+## Building under jessie, stretch or buster

 ### Dependencies - PlutoSDR (ADALM-PLUTO)